HelpChat/PlaceholderAPI/README.md

 ![](https://www.spigotmc.org/attachments/logo2-png.323867/)

+# Note
+> The wiki has been moved to the original [PlaceholderAPI](https://github.com/PlaceholderAPI/PlaceholderAPI) repository!
+> Please make your issues about the wiki there instead of here.
+This wiki and repository will no longer be maintained and might be deleted/archived at a later date!

 PlaceholderAPI is a plugin/library that allows servers the use of placeholders from a wide range of your favorite plugins collectively.
 Essentials, Factions, LuckPerms, Vault, AutoSell, GriefPrevention, etc....
 You can display information from your favorite plugins in any plugin that supports PlaceholderAPI.
 See a full list of placeholders and supported plugins below.